alisw/AliPhysics/MUON/READMEcalib.txt

 which will create 2 histograms : pedestal_0 (mean) and pedestal_1 (sigma).

-You might also be interested in the AliMUONStoreHelper::Diff() method which generates an AliMUONV2DStore containing the difference (either absolute or relative) of two AliMUONV2DStore.
+A more usefull way to look at calibration data might be the \link README_mchview mchview \endlink program.

 \section calib_s5 A note on status and status map